-Clearing out your gutters helps protect your home in a number of ways:
+Clearing out your gutters helps protect your home in a number of ways, like:

-Protect your siding.
-Properly functioning gutters will keep excess rain from creeping in and around your siding, windows and foundation, which causes discoloration and structural damage, like rotting.
+Properly functioning gutters will keep excess rain from creeping in and around your siding, windows and foundation, which can cause discoloration and structural damage, like rotting.

-Keep your landscaping happy.
-If you’ve worked hard to make your yard look great, large amounts of water run-off from your roof can be a major, unexpected bummer.
+If you’ve worked hard to make your yard look great, large amounts of water run-off from your roof can wash away landscaping efforts and plantings.
 Cleaning your gutters lets you direct the flow of the rainwater away from your beautiful blooms.

 Making a gutter cleaning session part of your spring and fall home maintenance routine is an important, proactive habit to keep roof water run-off away from your home and landscaping.
 It also gives you the opportunity to inspect your rain gutters for leaks and sagging zones.

 When you‘re ready to tackle the task yourself, here are six simple steps for cleaning out gutters:

 Before you take on the task of cleaning out your gutters, be sure that you’re fit for the job.
 You’ll need to work carefully on a ladder, so be sure to find a contractor to help you get the work done if it doesn’t feel right.
 Here’s what you’ll need to get those gutters sparkling clean:

 - Tarp or bucket

 - Safety glasses